msatul1305/Linux/LinuxCommands.md

 94. cat /etc/group: display all the groups associated with the system
 95. pstree: display all processes in a tree format
 96. ssh-copy-id username@192.168.1.23: Set up passwordless SSH access to a remote host using an available key pair
+97. uptime:  facts about the system,
+    - including the length of time the system has been "up" (running) since its last re-boot,
+    - the number of users and recent system load.
+    - o/p: 14:38:32 up  1:13,  0 users,  load average: 2.54, 1.12, 0.65
+98. date: Sat Sep 16 14:37:38 IST 2023
+99. time: used to measure the execution time of a command or a shell script
+    - It provides information about how long a process takes to run,
+    - including the real time, user CPU time, and system CPU time. real    0m0.000s user    0m0.000s sys     0m0.000s
+    - e.g. time ls
+      - time ./scrip.sh
+100. today: Saturday, September 16, 2023
+101. sudo du -s /home/* | sort -nr: space each user is using in their home dir
+102.